 Take it easy and warm down for 5 minutes or so.
 That way, your muscles can relax before you expose them to the temperature of your shower.

-Should You Take A Cold Or Hot Shower After A Workout?
+Cold Or Hot Shower After A Workout?

 For the best results, start your shower at a cool temperature and slowly decrease it over a few minutes.